Table of Contents

 Today, the Catholic Church recognizes other traditions and denominations within Christianity while maintaining that the fullest expression of the faith is to be found in the Catholic Church and its teachings.

-The Orthodox (Eastern) Church
+2. Orthodox (Eastern) Church

 The Orthodox Church, or Eastern Orthodox Church, is the second-largest denomination within Christianity.
 Though there are far more Protestants, Protestantism is not a coherent denomination in and of itself.